laurci/blog.ciobanu.dev/_posts/elves-and-css.md

 Hold on, hold on.
 What does it mean to connect to an IP on a port?
 Well, it can mean a lot of things, but in our case, it means we're going to talk about __TCP__.

 TCP is a protocol; one of many.
 It defines a set of rules two computers follow to be able to talk to each other on the internet.
 One computer is called a __server__, it listens and waits for incoming connections from other computers, called __clients__.
-A client reaches out to a server to connect, and if the connection is succesful, a bi-directional stream is created.
+A client reaches out to a server to connect, and if the connection is successful, a bi-directional stream is created.
 Both the client and the server can send and receive data to/from each other using this stream.

 Hold on, hold on.
 So, an HTTP server is a TCP server and an HTTP client is a TCP client?
 And, if TCP is just a channel to send data back and forth, what are they actually sending?